 Robots and their Cost to Humans

 One of these automation projects had been completed before I joined the company.
 This involved automating six pumping stations.
 Each of these had been fully manned prior to automation, now there was just one man whose job it was to visit each site twice a day to check all was well.
 Consider the human cost – each pumping station, fully manned, three shifts per day, seven days per week – all those men out of work – many families with no income.
+The work in automating water pumping stations continued during the more than six years I was there and for long after I'd left the company.

 This is called ‘progress’.
 Really?

 I well remember reading an account about the president of an African state who wanted a factory built.
-Many manufacturers of production equipment were called in an all of them said much the same thing: “We can build you a factory that you can run with only a handful of people”.
+Many manufacturers of manufacturing and production equipment were called in and all of them said much the same thing: “We can build you a factory that you can run with only a handful of people”.
 His reply was along the lines of: “That’s no good to me.
 I’ve got millions of people who need jobs.
-I need a factory that will employ thousands of people – not machines”.
+I need a factory that will employ thousands of people – not automated machines”.

 The big question I always ask is “Where have all those millions of formerly employed people gone?”
 They can’t all have retired or died, surely.
 They can’t all be on welfare benefits any more than they can be stacking shelves in the supermarkets.